 For my partner, I made a plushie of The Knight, the player character from one of his favorite video games, Team Cherry’s Hollow Knight.

 I used a pattern I made from scratch for this project.
-This was the first plushie I made, and I didn’t have access to a sewing machine at the time, so I hand-stitched the whole thing using primarily slip/ladder stitches, with whip stitches to secure the eyes.
+This was the first plushie I made, and I didn’t have access to a sewing machine at the time, so I hand-stitched the whole thing together using primarily slip/ladder stitches, with whip stitches to secure the eyes.

 All of my plushies were stuffed using leftover scrap fabric.
 Reduce, reuse, recycle!